microsoft/pxt/docs/blog/arcade/arcade-on-microbit-xbox.md

 ![Kittenbot game shield](/static/blog/arcade/arcade-on-microbit-xbox/newbit.png)

-Kittenbot was the first to create an Arcade accessory for the micro:bit.
+[Kittenbot](https://www.kittenbot.cc/) was the first to create an Arcade accessory for the micro:bit.
 The [Newbit]( https://www.kittenbot.cc/products/newbit-arcade-shield) is a cute, cat-themed board with red and blue buttons, pins and a [Jacdac](https://microsoft.github.io/jacdac-docs) connector.

 ![Retro expansion board](/static/blog/arcade/arcade-on-microbit-xbox/retro.jpg)

-Elecfreaks makes a polished-looking micro:bit [Retro]( https://shop.elecfreaks.com/products/micro-bit-retro-programming-arcade) expansion board with nice hand-holds, yellow buttons, an acrylic case, pins and a [Jacdac](https://microsoft.github.io/jacdac-docs) connector.
+[Elecfreaks](https://www.elecfreaks.com/) makes a polished-looking micro:bit [Retro]( https://shop.elecfreaks.com/products/micro-bit-retro-programming-arcade) expansion board with nice hand-holds, yellow buttons, an acrylic case, pins and a [Jacdac](https://microsoft.github.io/jacdac-docs) connector.

 ![Game:bit console shield](/static/blog/arcade/arcade-on-microbit-xbox/gamebit.png)

-ICShop from Taiwan has the [Game:Bit]( https://www.icshop.com.tw/products/368112100137) which sports a larger screen, plastic case, and joystick.
+[ICShop](https://www.icshop.com.tw/) from Taiwan has the [Game:Bit](https://www.icshop.com.tw/products/368112100137) which sports a larger screen, plastic case, and joystick.

-The micro:bit v2 has enough memory to hold 1 Arcade game, so you can use it as a game cartridge – if you have multiple micro:bits, you can swap different games in and out on a long road trip!
+The micro:bit v2 has enough memory to hold 1 Arcade game, so you can use it as a game cartridge - if you have multiple micro:bits, you can swap different games in and out on a long road trip!
 For educators, this is a great way to take your classroom micro:bits even further and move from physical computing into game development.
 Learn more about hardware for MakeCode Arcade here: https://arcade.makecode.com/hardware.

 ## MakeCode Arcade on Xbox

 Move over [Halo](https://www.halowaypoint.com/) and [Forza](https://forza.net/), now you can play your own games on Xbox!
 The [Microsoft MakeCode Arcade Kiosk]( https://www.xbox.com/games/store/makecode-arcade-kiosk/9p3rgvvtvb1s) app in the Xbox Store allows you to upload the games you create with MakeCode Arcade onto an Xbox and play them on the big screen with a game controller.
 There are 20 pre-loaded Arcade games available to play including Space Destroyer and Bunny Hop.
-To play your own games on Xbox, download and install the app, then select the Add your game button.
+To play your own games on Xbox, download and install the app, then select the **Add your game** button.
 You will see a unique Kiosk ID appear.

 ![Add your game button](/static/blog/arcade/arcade-on-microbit-xbox/add-game.png)

 ![Kiosk ID with QR code](/static/blog/arcade/arcade-on-microbit-xbox/kiosk-id.png)

-From [MakeCode Arcade]( https://arcade.makecode.com) in a web browser, click to Share your game, select the Joystick icon, type in the Kiosk ID from the Xbox app, then click Submit.
+From [MakeCode Arcade]( https://arcade.makecode.com) in a web browser, click to Share your game, select the Joystick icon, type in the Kiosk ID from the Xbox app, then click **Submit**.

 ![Project Share button](/static/blog/arcade/arcade-on-microbit-xbox/share-button.png)